South Dorset (UK Parliament constituency): Boundaries

+Minor changes following re-organisation of local authorities and wards in Dorset.

 Constituency profile

 The seat includes the coastal areas to the south of the county of Dorset, plus some rural Purbeck territory further inland.
 The port of Weymouth is one of the few large towns in Dorset and its suburbs extend onto the Wyke Regis peninsula and the isle of Portland, connected to the mainland by road (and, in the past, rail).

 The constituency includes Bovington army camp, and further east, Corfe Castle, connected by the preserved Swanage Railway steam railway to the holiday resort of Swanage.
 This part of the seat is closer to Poole and Bournemouth than to Weymouth.

 Workless claimants were in November 2012 significantly lower than the national average of 3.8%, at 2.8% of the population based on a statistical compilation by The Guardian.